AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-TikTok refugees and RedNote natives formed a cosmopolitan discursive community
+TikTok refugees and RedNote users formed a cosmopolitan community

 A person's hand holding a rectangular silver smartphone or mobile device against a dark green fabric background, showing the device's side profile with a white edge trim.